-There’s been something I have wanted to share with you for a little while now.
+There’s been something I’ve wanted to share with you for a little while now.

 I kept it to myself because people told me sharing my experience online could be bad for my career.